rsdoiel/rsdoiel.github.io/cv.md

 ## Publications

 + Doiel, R. and Lundsten, A.
-    - _Getting Ready for Internet2_, April 2001 issue of Syllabus Magazine.
+    - [Getting Ready for Internet2](https://campustechnology.com/articles/2001/04/getting-ready-for-internet2.aspx), April 2001 issue of Syllabus Magazine.
 + Doiel, R. and Lundsten, A.
-    - _Digital Video and Internet 2: Growing Up Together_ for August 2000 issue of Syllabus Magazine.
+    - [Digital Video and Internet 2: Growing Up Together](https://campustechnology.com/articles/2001/07/digital-video-and-internet2-growing-up-together.aspx) for Aug 2000 issue of Syllabus Magazine.
 + Doiel, R.
     - _Forming a Good Courseware Environment_ for Handbok i IT-pedagogik f&#246;r utbildare (Handbook in IT-pedagogy for educators) by Nyberg, Rainer & Strandvall, Tommy (Eds.)
 (2000)
 + Doiel, R. and Lundsten, A.